Kevin Cahoon: Music

 With his New York-based band Kevin Cahoon and Ghetto Cowboy, Cahoon has played shows at New York venues including CBGB's, Don Hill's, Ars Nova, Joe's Pub, and Irving Plaza.
 He has shared the bill with Tom Waits, Elvis Costello, and Justin Bond.
 He is also featured in the documentary film Squeezebox about NYC's downtown music scene.
 Cahoon and Ghetto Cowboy's debut album, Doll, received The Out Music Award for Outstanding Debut Recording, received a Citation of Merit from Billboard Magazine's World Songwriters Awards, received the Pabst Blue Ribbon Live & Local Award for New York City, and the feature film Ready?
 OK! used the title song for its lead track.
 Cahoon and Ghetto Cowboy are presenters on Sirius Radio's OutQ, charting in the top 10, and on LOGO's NewNowNext.
+He is a member of the Recording Academy.

-Kevin has been profiled by The New York Times, Paper Magazine, and TimeOut NY, and is featured in Amy Arbus's photography collection 'The Fourth Wall', Julie Taymor's 'The Lion King: Pride Rock On Broadway' as well as, Michael Reidel's 'Singular Sensation - The Triumph of Broadway'.
+Kevin has been profiled by The New York Times, 'Variety', 'The Washington Post', Paper Magazine, and TimeOut NY, and is featured in Amy Arbus's photography collection 'The Fourth Wall', Julie Taymor's 'The Lion King: Pride Rock On Broadway' as well as Michael Reidel's 'Singular Sensation - The Triumph of Broadway'.